-So in this case, you can deduce that the root cause of your car failing to start is a complete failure of the headlight warning sensor (which should beep at you when you exit the car with your lights on).
+Using The Five Whys method, you can deduce that the root cause of your car failing to start is an depleted headlight warning sensor (which should beep at you when you exit the car with your lights on).
 In the case of a sensor such as this, you can’t really prevent it from failing—you can only replace it timely so that your car can be used again right away.
 However, there may be other repairs you can avoid making by keeping up with preventive maintenance.

 Other RCA Methods